Bay Chamber Concerts

-Bay Chamber Concerts is a non-profit organization located in downtown Rockport, Maine.
-Bay Chamber Concerts plays a principal role in bringing music, particularly classical music, to the Mid Coast area.
+Bay Chamber Concerts is a non-profit organization located in Camden, Maine.
+The organization plays a principal role in bringing music, particularly classical music, to the Midcoast area.
 During the months of July and August Bay Chamber Concerts hosts a Summer Music Festival bringing an assortment of musical groups to the Rockport Opera House and surrounding venues.
-In addition, from September to June, Bay Chamber brings various performers to the Camden, Rockport and Rockland area through their Performing Arts Series.
+In addition, from September to June, Bay Chamber brings various performers to the Camden, Rockport and Rockland area through its Performing Arts Series.
 Bay Chamber Music School offers private instruction and group classes.